-Until this year, the best model of an integer-N bang-bang PLL in the literature was that due to Xu and Abidi [1].
+Until 2021, the best model of an integer-N bang-bang PLL in the literature was that due to Xu and Abidi [1].
 We developed a high-level theoretical model that accurately predicts the simulated performance [2].
-Fig. 1 compares the predicted output phase noise spectrum in black and the simulated spectrum in grey; the predicted jitter is within 1% of the simulated value.
+Similar predictions for the fractional-N mode do not yet exist.